By the end of this section, you will be able to:

 - Describe how the human ear translates sound

 In a quiet forest, you can sometimes hear a single leaf fall to the ground.
-But when a passing motorist has his stereo turned up, you cannot even hear what the person next to you in your car is saying (Figure 17.12).
+But when a passing motorist has their stereo turned up, you cannot even hear what the person next to you in your car is saying (Figure 17.12).
 We are all very familiar with the loudness of sounds and are aware that loudness is related to how energetically the source is vibrating.
 High noise exposure is hazardous to hearing, which is why it is important for people working in industrial settings to wear ear protection.
 The relevant physical quantity is sound intensity, a concept that is valid for all sounds whether or not they are in the audible range.

 In Waves, we defined intensity as the power per unit area carried by a wave.
 Power is the rate at which energy is transferred by the wave.
 In equation form, intensity I is